 Step 1: 636 inches (length of dry van) / 48 inches (length of GMA pallet) = 13.25 pallets

-Step 2: Since most dry vans are 102 inches wide, you can fit two 40 inch pallets side by side across their decks.
+Step 2: Since (internally) most dry vans are 100 inches across, you can fit two 40 inch pallets side by side across their decks.
 As such, 13.25 X 2 = 26.5 total GMA pallets on a 53-foot dry van.

 Now, let’s say that you want to get a few more GMA pallets onto a 53-foot dry van.